Baker County Education Foundation

 Leaving A Legacy

-ip Steak Dinner will be held on Thursday, April 14th, at 6:30 p.m. at Macclenny Elementary School.
-Tickets are on sale for $30 per person.
-All tickets must be purchased prior to the day of the event and no later than Friday, April 8th.
-For further information or to purchase tickets, please contact the Superintendent's Office at 259-0428.
+Tickets are now on sale for $40 per person.
+All tickets must be purchased prior to the day of the event and no later than Friday, April 7th.
+Get your tickets early, as there are limited seats.
+For further information or to purchase tickets, please contact the Superintendent’s Office at 259-0428.
 Proceeds from this event will be used for student scholarships.

 Clay Electric Foundation